Thursday, May 7, 2026

 Method 2: The Livestock Weigh Tape (Fastest Field Method)

 A livestock weigh tape is a purpose-made measuring tape where the graduations on one side show heart girth inches, and the other side shows estimated body weight in pounds directly — no calculation required.
+A Coburn Livestock Weigh Tape is an affordable, practical tool every cattle producer should carry — it fits in a shirt pocket and eliminates the calculation step entirely.

 This is the fastest method for small herd cattle weighing in the field.
 A beef cattle weigh tape costs around $5–$15 at most farm supply stores and gives results in under a minute.